-The album ends with a doubt, an inability to choose between two versions of a track, an unconfident move or a message: “The truth of the story lies in the details.”
+The album ends with doubt, an inability to choose between two versions of a track, an unconfident move or a message: “The truth of the story lies in the details.”
 Both tracks are much more aerial, and somehow build a bridge with Rey’s other project “How to levitate”, accustomed to such epic rides.
 Rey’s quest to find the exit could stand there, in a Cornelian dilemma between two paths…

-At the end, the figure “Oisatsana” suits him well, maybe better, for unveiling a deeper facet of his musical personality, reachable to those who are willing to cross the walls…
+In the end, the figure “Oisatsana” suits him well, maybe better, for unveiling a deeper facet of his musical personality, reachable to those who are willing to cross the walls…

-It’s the third time that we review a release from Secuencias Temporales: label owner Eafhm – for us – definitely knows how to pick an inspiring family of artists, familiar to the inner world and therefore capable to produce profound works.
+It’s the third time that we review a release from Secuencias Temporales: label owner Eafhm – for us – definitely knows how to pick an inspiring family of artists, familiar with the inner world and therefore capable to produce profound works.
 It’s a great direction: the inner world has always been more interesting to visit.